nygeog/beh_public/data_requests/2015-01-12-walkability-pips/readme.markdown

 ---

 ##Park Access data
-You should be able to use the Parks Properties data (above) to create Park area per neighborhood geography. you might also want to create buffers for your neighborhood geography to create a measure like Park Area in Square Meters (or Kilometers) in a 1km buffer from your neighborhood geography (ZIP).
+You should be able to use the Parks Properties data (above) to create Park area per neighborhood geography.
+You might also want to create buffers for your neighborhood geography to create a measure like Park Area in Square Meters (or Kilometers) in a 1 km buffer from your neighborhood geography (ZIP).

 ---